kamax-matrix/mxisd/docs/getting-started.md

 your own Identity server is authoritative for your HS.

 ## Validate
+**NOTE:** In case your homeserver has no working federation, step 5 will not happen.
+If step 4 took place, consider your installation validated.

-Log in using your Matrix client and set `https://example.org` as your Identity server URL, replacing `example.org` by the relevant hostname which you configured in your reverse proxy.
+1. Log in using your Matrix client and set `https://example.org` as your Identity server URL, replacing `example.org` by the relevant hostname which you configured in your reverse proxy.
+2. Create a new empty room.
+All further actions will take place in this room.
+3. Invite `mxisd-federation-test@kamax.io`
-Invite `mxisd-federation-test@kamax.io` to a room, which should be turned into a Matrix invite to `@mxisd-lookup-test:kamax.io`.
+4. The 3PID invite should be turned into a Matrix invite to `@mxisd-lookup-test:kamax.io`.
-At this point, the test user will join the room, send a congratulation message and leave.
+5. The invited test user will join the room, send a congratulation message and leave.
 **NOTE:** You might not see a suggestion for the e-mail address, which is normal.
 Still proceed with the invite.

 If it worked, it means you are up and running and can enjoy mxisd in its basic mode!
 Congratulations!